bart-jansen/automated_appgw_encryption/ApplicationGateway/README.md

 ```

 ### Create public IP with DNS label
-Change **mydnslabel** to your unique FQDN (e.g. mydnslabel becomes mydnslabel.westeurope.cloudapp.azure.com) that you want to generate an automated SSL certificate for
+Change **mydnslabel** to your unique FQDN (e.g. mydnslabel becomes mydnslabel.westeurope.cloudapp.azure.com) that you want to generate an automated SSL certificate for.
+Note that this dnslabel needs to be unique.
 ```
 az network public-ip create -g myResourceGroup -n myAGPublicIPAddress --dns-name mydnslabel
 ```